ayselrasul/Fifa21_MiniProject/README.md

   # Fifa21 Male Players

-## Project Structure
+  Steps taken in this analysis

-* Null values have been cleaned.
-Some numerical columns I have filled with mean of column.
+  The dataset has been cleaned from some kind of signs,some columns splitted,some dropped,also some metric convertions has been done

-* I also did cleaning operation on some columns- Removing currency signs,star signs,converting metrics
+  Cleaned data i imported to MySql

-* Cleaned data imported to MySql
+  I made some aggregation functions in SQL to analyse data

-* Tried to analyse data and answer some useful questions on data,also making visualisations
+  I put  some useful questions on data,also made visualisations for better understanding data